antaripJKashyap/Digital-Strategy-Assistant/docs/rag_infrastructure/standard_chat/text_generation/helpers/chat.md

     """
 ```
 #### Purpose
-- Provides a starting prompt that asks the user to select a role, thereby tailoring the response context.
+- Provides a starting prompt that allows users to select their role, thereby tailoring subsequent interactions.

 #### Process Flow
-1. Constructs a dictionary with a message and options.
+1. Constructs a dictionary with a welcome message and role options.
 2. Converts the dictionary to a JSON string.

 #### Inputs and Outputs
+- **Inputs**:
-- **Inputs**: None.
+  - None.
 - **Outputs**:
-  - A JSON-formatted string containing a welcome message and role options.
+  - A JSON string that contains role selection options.

 ---